simone-sanfratello/node-bench-iteration/README.md

 - Running order affects result, I guess because of garbage collector.
 So cases are shuffled every time and every scenario runs 10 times.
 **Run a single test may lead to wrong results**.
-- I started this project using [benchmark](https://benchmarkjs.com), but I switched to [benny](https://github.com/caderek/benny) because result are more consistent.
+- I started this project using [benchmark](https://benchmarkjs.com), but I switched to [benny](https://github.com/caderek/benny) because results are more consistent.
 - `for in` is always the slowest way to iterate an array (and also may introduce prototype pollution vulnerability).
 - `for in` is good to iterate an object but it also introduces prototype pollution vulnerability, and it is a way slower than using `Object.keys`.
-- benchmarks results on my laptop are influenced by laptop activity so I ran them in a VPS, to get the more consistent result possible.
+- benchmarks results on my laptop are influenced by laptop activity so I ran them in a VPS, to get the more consistent results possible.
 Of course all the test ran on the same machine.
 - `while` loop is excluded on purpose.